ToruNiina/Boost.toml/README.md

 ## confirming value type

+If you pass wrong template argument to `toml::get`, `boost::bad_get` will be thrown.
+Before using `toml::get`, it should be known what type does the value have.

-If you don't know actually what type is contained in the data, you can get type information as `enum`.
+When you cannot know actually what type is contained in the data, `enum` value representing type information is useful.

 ```cpp
 toml::table data = toml::parse("sample.toml");